shirish93/shirish93.github.io/_posts/2025-08-19-roi-on-genai.md

          style="max-width: 100%; display: block; border: 1px solid #ddd;">
     <figcaption style="text-align: center; font-size: 0.9em; margin-top: 5px;
                       border: 1px solid #ddd; padding: 8px;">
         AI claims and infrastructure are like this house.
 Held on stilts and ready to collapse at a moment's notice.
+Image lovingly illustrated by me on Kindle Scribe.
     </figcaption>
 </figure>
 {% endraw %}